-Starting in 2024, the CARB regulation will cut engine NOx emissions to about 75% below current standards, and 90% below current standards in 2027 (under review).
+Starting in 2024, the CARB regulation will cut engine NOx emissions to about 75% below current standards, and 90% below current standards in 2027.
 And, while the EPA is also mandating lower NOx engines for the rest of the country beginning in 2024, CARB's requirements are more stringent.
 This will impact the types and availability of engines for most asset classes.

-For companies looking to buy or lease new vehicles in California, these CARB standards go into effect for all new non-gasoline vehicles engine Model Year (MY) 2024 and later.
+For companies looking to buy or lease new vehicles in California, these CARB standards go into effect for all engine OEMs, with production starting January 1, 2024.
+Details about engines available to meet CARB standards, in some cases, are still being developed by engine OEMs.